 A creative bundle of alternative joy.
 This outfit just makes me happy.
 I love how the pastel dyed hairstyles are coming into fashion, and they can really be used as a tool to beef up a look, as this one proves.

-Sandals would fit nicely with this look, if you're feeling just a tad too lazy to lace up those boots, and I'd love to see how a snazzy handbag would look when added to the mix.
+Sandals would fit nicely with this look, if you're feeling just a tad too lazy to lace up those boots, and I'd love to see how a snazzy purse would look when added to the mix.

 6. Simple black dress with black waist belt, black biker jacket, black garters, a pair of Reserved boots in black, and a black hat.